 Of course, I don’t have all the answers, and there isn’t such a thing as an “expert mom,” but I did learn a lot during my first few months as a parent.
 Now as we prepare to welcome home our second baby, I’m approaching the newborn phase differently.
 I have a lot more knowledge after being through it once.
 Though I know I’ll still struggle, I know I’ll have new challenges (how do you care for a needy toddler and a newborn?), and I know I’ll be sleep-deprived, I do have a bit more perspective going into the experience.

 Whether you’re preparing to bring home your first baby or your second (or beyond), the newborn phase can be really tough.
 Remember to give yourself grace during this time.
-Here are the five things I’ll be doing differently during the newborn phase the second time around.
+Below, I’m sharing five newborn phase changes I’ll be making for my second baby this time around.

 1. I will read up on newborn sleep early